-STRATEGIC SHAREHO STRATEGIC SHAREHOLDER TYPES (NON-FREE FLOAT) Governments Shareholdings owned by governments and affiliated entities are generally classified as non-free float.
+STRATEGIC SHAREHOLDER TYPES (NON-FREE FLOAT) Governments Shareholdings owned by governments and affiliated entities are generally classified as non-free float.
 Companies Shares owned by companies.
-This includes treasury shares owned by the company itself.
-Banks Shareholdings by banks are considered as strategic, excluding shareholdings held in trust on behalf of third parties that are deemed to be non-strategic.
+This includes treasury shares owned by the company itself. $^{1}$ Banks Shareholdings by banks are considered as strategic, excluding shareholdings held in trust on behalf of third parties that are deemed to be non-strategic.
 Principal officers and board members Shares owned by the company's principal officers or members of the Board of Directors, including shares owned by individuals or families that are related to or closely affiliated with the company's principal officers, members of the Board of Directors, or founding members deemed to be insiders.
-Employees Shares of the employing companies, which are held in a variety of ways including plans sponsored by the employer for the purpose of retirement and savings plans, incentive compensation programs and other deferred and employee pension funds.
-Includes shares held by both officers and non-officers.